WasabiMushyPeas/E28-Turbo/README.md

 ## Idle

-## Misc
+## Rev Limiter

+- The revs will be limited by controlling the fuel and spark.
+The rev hard limiter will be set to 6,200rpm.

+- The soft rev limiter will be set to 275 ie 5,925rpm.

 - The engine redlines at 6,200rpm however the turbo should be spooled by 4,000rpm.
-Therefore the turbo should be spooled by 4,000rpm and the engine should be making full power by 5,500rpm. so the redline can be set to 6,000rpm.
+Therefore the turbo should be spooled by 4,000rpm and the engine should be making full power by 5,500rpm. so the redline can be set to 6,200rpm.

+> [!NOTE]
+> Coolant Rev Limiter is a good idea.
+(220F is a good temperature limit)
+> Fuel cutting is the softest rev limiter (used in OEM cars).

+> [!IMPORTANT]
+> Spark cut makes flames and bangs (For more flames give more timing retard).

 > [!WARNING]
 > Attempting to keep torque low at low RPMs (under 4500rpm) is a good idea.

+## Misc

 > [!TIP]